avinor/terraform-azurerm-postgresql-flexible/README.md

 # PostgreSQL Flexible Server.

-A general terraform module to create an Azure PostgreSQL Flexible Server on av private network.
+A general terraform module to create an Azure PostgreSQL Flexible Server on a private network.

 ## Requirements